What Remains (TV series): Plot

 A body is discovered in the attic of a tenement house in Coulthard Street.
 The body is the remains of Melissa Young (Jessica Gunning), a young woman who owns the top flat and whose death has been unnoticed for two years.
 Detective Len Harper (David Threlfall) investigates.
-Disturbed by Melissa's unnoticed death and to stave off his own isolation, he practices archery and unofficially continues the investigation past his retirement, after his colleagues close the case as a suicide.
+Disturbed by Melissa's unnoticed death and to stave off his own isolation, he practises archery and unofficially continues the investigation past his retirement, after his colleagues close the case as a suicide.

 The occupants of the house are nominally happy: young couple Michael Jenson (Russell Tovey) and the pregnant Vidya Khan (Amber Rose Revah) have just moved in; couple Elaine Markham (Indira Varma) and Peggy Scott (Victoria Hamilton) are designers; journalists Kieron Moss (Steven Mackintosh) and girlfriend Patricia Keenan (Claudie Blakley) are discussing further commitment.
-Middle-aged maths teacher Joe Sellers (David Bamber) shares his flat with the far younger Liz Fletcher (Denise Gough), who cooks for him domestically but whose relationship with him is otherwise left vague.
+Middle-aged maths teacher Joe Sellers (David Bamber) secretly shares his flat with the far younger Liz Fletcher (Denise Gough), who cooks for him domestically but whose relationship with him is otherwise left vague.

 Len searches Melissa's flat and is assaulted by Liz, who escapes without him seeing her face.
 He discovers that Elaine and Peggy used Melissa in a photo shoot for an underwear catalogue.
 Melissa later tried to get out of this with a lawyer, causing Elaine to threaten her physically.
 Vidya creates a social networking profile for Melissa and tracks down one of Melissa's friends who took part in a slimming group with her.
-Her friend describes Melissa in a different way to how her neighbours did, and she mentions that Melissa had a boyfriend.
-(He was later identified as Kieron, on the rebound between his divorce and Patricia).
+Her friend describes Melissa in a different way from how her neighbours did and she mentions that Melissa had a boyfriend.
+(He is later identified as Kieron, on the rebound between his divorce and Patricia.)

-When Kieron's son Adam Moss (Alex Arnold) meets his father's girlfriend Patricia, Adam reacts suggestively towards her, making her feel uncomfortable.
+When Kieron's son, Adam Moss (Alex Arnold), meets his father's girlfriend, Patricia, Adam reacts suggestively towards her, making her feel uncomfortable.
 When Michael and Kieron discuss the case, Kieron drinks.
 His inability to handle alcohol (shown in flashback to his relationship with Melissa) causes him to attempt sex with Patricia without her consent.
 She fights him off and moves out.
 Peggy tries to slash her wrist but is derided by Elaine for not completing the attempt.
 She is imprisoned in the flat by Elaine, who ties Peggy to the bed.
-Michael discovers Liz is living in Joe's flat, and escalates his campaign against Joe by starting an affair with Liz, despite caring nothing for her.
+Michael discovers Liz is living in Joe's flat and escalates his campaign against Joe by starting an affair with Liz despite caring nothing for her.